 There are two main types of investments: traditional and alternative assets.

-• Traditional assets include funds, bonds, and equities.
+- Traditional assets include funds, bonds, and equities.
 Money refers to money you keep in the bank, such as in savings accounts or certificates of deposit.

-• Alternative assets include everything else, like commodities, real estate, foreign currencies, art, derivatives, venture capital, special insurance products, and private equity.
+- Alternative assets include everything else, like commodities, real estate, foreign currencies, art, derivatives, venture capital, special insurance products, and private equity.

 A mix of stocks and bonds, along with some money savings, is a good strategy for most people.
 These are easy to understand and manage.
 Investing in alternative assets often needs a lot of specialized knowledge.
-For example, if you are an expert investor, you might be confident to choose a good investment.
+For example, if you are an expert investor, you might be confident in choosing a good investment.
 But if you are not an expert, it is usually better to stick with traditional investments like stocks and bonds, which are simpler and less risky.

 Balancing Stocks and Bonds for Good Investment